getyourguide/TypedPyspark/README.md

 Allows one to:

-- Define dataframe type annotation for functions and return types
+- Define dataframe schemas and use them as annotations in variables, functions, classes
+- Validate them in realtime with the @validate_dataframes functionality
-- Type check them
+- Type check them statically (mypy support)

 # Install